ValentinKirev/SoftArt-VibeCode/README.md

 ## License

-This project is part of the SoftArt VibeCode application.
+This project is part of the SoftArt AI HUB application.